-Pro Tip: For brushing sessions with your pup, use a Lickimat smeared with peanut butter or wet dog food that they can work on while being brushed out.
+Pro Tip: For brushing sessions with your pup, use a Licking Mat smeared with peanut butter or wet dog food that they can work on while being brushed out.
 Not only will this help with the extra wiggly dogs, but it also helps build a positive association with brushing time.

 If you're thinking about cutting out the mat with scissors at home — put the scissors down!
 Do not use scissors to cut out mats unless you are properly trained, have the proper grooming scissors, feel comfortable doing so, and have a good blood-clotting powder handy.
 Using scissors instead of clippers to trim out any matting often results in injury to your dog.
 You never want to pull the mat up from the skin and then cut underneath, as their extended skin can get snipped off as well.
 If that happens you’ll need to go to the veterinarian for treatment and medication to prevent infection (which can be costly), plus your dog will be much less willing to be handled the next time.

 Instead of scissors, use grooming clippers to shave out the mat.
-My favorite clipper to use for mat trimming (and paw pad maintenance) is the cordless Bravura Lithium clipper from Wahl.
+My favorite clipper to use for mat trimming (and paw pad maintenance) is the cordless Bravura Lithium clipper from Wahl (picture below).
 The battery lasts quite a long time, its 5-in-1 blade allows for different trimming lengths, and not having to worry about a cord makes at-home trimming quick and easy.

 Don't pull or raise the skin as you trim out the matting.
 To help prevent obvious shaved spots in their coat, hold the end of the mat firmly with your fingers and work at the mat with the clippers from the base outwards and peel it off in layers with the blade.
 This technique only works for isolated mats, such as mats behind the ears — if your dog has more widespread matting over their body, it's best to see your groomer for a full body trim rather than try to remove them at home.

-[Note: In the case of severe matting, your best bet might be to set up an appointment with your veterinarian for a sedated clipping.
-This can spare your pooch some serious discomfort, distress, and emotional trauma, as well as make the process safer for everyone involved.]
+In the case of severe matting, your best bet might be to set up an appointment with your veterinarian for a sedated clipping.
+This can spare your pooch some serious discomfort, distress, and emotional trauma, as well as make the process safer for everyone involved.

 What Groomers Can (and Can't) Do with Mats